-If colleagues in your office view your Qwilr Pages while they're not logged in, by default those views will be tracked in your page analytics.
-With the Office IP Filters setting, you can remove your office IP address from being tracked.
+If you have colleagues in your office who routinely view your Qwilr Pages but aren't logged into Qwilr, those views will be counted in your analytics by default.
+With the Office IP Filters setting, you can make sure no internal office views will be tracked.

 Adding IP addresses to filter